In this guide I show how to disassemble a Dell Inspiron 1764 laptop and access internal laptop components.

 Slid the optical drive to the left to disconnect it from the motherboard.

-Pull the optical drive and remove it from the laptop.
+Pull the optical drive and remove it.

 Start separating the keyboard bezel from the top cover.